tim-balloon/tim-memos/gondola_checklists/LiftingGondola.md

 ### Begin lift

-1. [ ] Notify bystanders of lift: "LIFT WARNING" or similar
+1. [ ] Notify bystanders of lift: Talk to each one, "LIFT WARNING" or similar
     1. *You must be loud enough to notify bystanders who may not be paying attention to the lift*
 2. [ ] Double check hard hats and shoes
 3. [ ] Disengage crane safety mechanism